menu

 Demographics

 The people who call Plainfield - Frederika home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainfield - Frederika residents report their race to be White, followed by Asian.
-Important ancestries of people in Plainfield - Frederika include German, Irish, Norwegian, English, and French.
+Important ancestries of people in Plainfield - Frederika include German, Irish, Norwegian, English, and Dutch.

 The most common language spoken in Plainfield - Frederika is English.
 Other important languages spoken here include Italian and Spanish.